rguilmain/Tacktx/README.md

 Licensing
 =========

+Tacktx is distributed under the MIT License.
+See LICENSE for more detail.

 The tileset we will be using to experiment with comes from http://opengameart.org/content/pastel-resources-hex-tiles-55x64-and-64x55 and is made available under the CC-BY-SA 3.0, GPL 3.0, and GPL 2.0 licenses.